Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - When reusing data, follow community norms and the instructions of other data creators.
 - When creating data, make it clear how others can use your data.

 ## The difference between ownership and control
-Although you may not be able to legally claim copyright over data, you may still be the owner, or have control, over data.
+Although you may not be able to legally claim copyright over particular arrangements or types of data, you may still have some control over the data.

 From: "Legal and Policy Issues", DataOne